lsbFlying/resy/README.md

 ```

 #### view for hook mode II
-You can also use the data hung on the state attribute of props
+you can also use the data hung on the state attribute of props
 to complete the rendering execution,
 but then you need to enter store in the return function of view,
 as follows: